amanmprojects/TechBlitzz/README.md

 ## Customization

 You can customize the assistant by modifying the system message in `app.py` to change the AI's behavior and responses.

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+We welcome all contributions!

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.